oracle-samples/oci-data-science-ai-samples/jobs/tutorials/vscode-server-tunnel/README.md

 For example:
 `CONTAINER_CUSTOM_IMAGE=iad.ocir.io/datadatascience/byoc:1.0`

-**Notice** that you should enable logging for the job to be able to copy the code required to authenticate the tunnel.
-Additionally you have to use either Default Networking for the job, or in case you specify your own customer private subnet, you have to make sure the NAT for the network is configured, so that your job has access to the Internet.
+**Notice** that logging should be enabled for the job, to reveal the code required to authorize the tunnel.
+Additionally use either Default Networking or a custom private subnet with configured NAT networking that enables access to the Internet.

-:exclamation: Make sure your Jobs have a policy for the Resource Principal allowing to read the Oracle Container Registry from the compartment where the image was stored.****
+:exclamation: Make sure the policy for the Jobs Resource Principal is configured allowing to read from the Oracle Container Registry from the compartment where the image was stored.

 > Allow dynamic-group {YOUR-DYNAMIC-GROUP-NAME} to read repos in compartment {YOUR-COMPARTMENT-NAME}